yorevs/homesetup/docs/PULL_REQUEST_TEMPLATE.md

 ## Solution description

-Describe your code changes in details for the reviwers.
+Describe your code changes in details for the reviewers.
 Explain the technical solution you have provided.
 If is a BUGFIX, how it fixes the issue.
 If it is a feature, explain how it achieves the goal.

 ## Please mark what kind of HHS changes you provided